Writing a successful business plan

-Writing a business plan is essential when starting your own business.
-A business plan describes your company, what it aims to achieve and outlines how it'll achieve it.
+Writing a business plan is essential when starting your own business, but what is a business plan and why do you need one?
+Well, a business plan describes your company, what it aims to achieve and outlines how it'll achieve it.
 It helps you to clarify your ideas, identify potential problems with your business model, establish short and long-term goals and, over time, measure your company's progress.

 A business plan is vital if you're looking to secure investment, but it can also convince customers and suppliers to support you.
 You should update your business plan regularly, tailoring it to its intended reader as you would a CV and cover letter.
 Here's a suggested business plan template to get you started.

 After the title page - which includes the name and business address of the author, the date of publication, and details of the plan's circulation and level of confidentiality - you'll present your executive summary.
 Bear in mind that this is the last section of the business plan you'll write, because its job is to grab the reader's attention by summarising what will follow.

 Over three to four pages, briefly highlight the key purpose of your business plan and summarise the capital requirements, financial projections, and management structure of your company.
 You should also provide details of your competitors.

 When writing a business plan, your focus throughout should be on highlighting how your product or service takes advantage of a significant market opportunity.

 Begin this section by addressing your company's products and services, before going into greater detail about its aims and objectives.
 Expand on the history of your business and explain its ownership structure.
 You should also mention what type of business it is.

 An overview and outlook of the industry should be included, covering details of any relevant regulations and specific markets of interest.
 However, this information will be expanded on in the market analysis section, so keep it brief.